 I want to welcome you and your child to Little Ones Preschool.
-I know that for many of you, this is your “little one’s” first experience away from home, without Mom and Dad.
-I realize that this is a big adjustment for you and your child, and I want to reassure you that we will do everything possible to help you and your child feel comfortable with school.
+I know that for many of you, this is your “little one’s” first experience away from home, without a significant adult.
+I realize that this is a big adjustment for you and your child, and I want to reassure you that we will do everything possible to help you and your child feel comfortable at school.

 We will be spending the month of September learning about school, making new friends, learning about fall, and most of all becoming comfortable in a school setting.
 Please make sure to refer to the transition and separation suggestions in the parent handbook.
 If you should have any questions or concerns, please don’t hesitate to talk to us so that we can make a plan that puts everyone at ease.

 PLEASE NOTE: It is very important that you check your email and your child’s mailbox daily for important information.
 Also, make sure you send your child with a backpack every day.
 This backpack should be big enough to transport extra clothing and art projects back and forth.
 Don’t forget to check the inside of the backpack after school each day for artwork, wet clothing, hats, mittens, etc.

 All Lunch Enrichment Programs will begin Monday, September 9th.
 Make sure to read your lunch enrichment letters and refer to the lunch menu, which is posted at the entrance to the building and on the website.

 We are looking forward to a wonderful year with you and your family.
 Your child will have lots of learning opportunities that include learning to share; expressing his/her needs; using the toilet; washing hands; climbing; developing fine motor skills needed for writing; pretending; imagining; building; cleaning up toys; and using manners at the table.
 All this learning, while having fun!